-This document has presented findings from the first of three main project activities - a comprehensive environmental scan including review of available printed materials and discussions with a limited group of thought leaders.
+This document has presented findings from the first of three main project activities -- a comprehensive environmental scan including review of available printed materials and discussions with a limited group of thought leaders.
 Because of the unstructured nature of information in this area, we note that environmental scan findings are not intended to identify and definitively characterize all aspects of CHC experience with information systems.
-Instead, we have attempted to synthesize the background information on the characteristics of CHCs and health information systems as well as the easily available information on the success and challenges with design and implementation of health information systems in community health center settings.
-We have also characterized the overall vendor environment for clinic based health information systems and particularly those of specific relevance to CHCs.
+Instead, we have attempted to synthesize the background information on the characteristics of CHCs and health information systems as well as the easily available information on the success and challenges with design and implementation of health information systems in community health information systems and particularly those of specific relevance to CHCs.
 One of the main purposes of this environmental scan was to identify specific themes for further exploration during upcoming telephone interviews with 25 CHC and in-depth site visits with 7 of the 25 centers.
 We describe topics for additional study below.

 Medical Manager/WebMD and vendor relationships generally.
-While there are a number of companies that CHCs have used for systems issues, the dominant vendor of practice management software to CHCs has been Medical Manager.
+While there are a number of companies that CHCs have used for systems issues, the dominant vendor of practice management software to CHCs has been Medical Manger.
 This seems to be a result of a conscious effort to acquire competitors and develop customizations, such as automatic UDS reporting.
 Though they have achieved a substantial market share the future for product upgrades and support services for Medical Manager remains unclear.
 Thought leaders indicate that Medical Manager is not planning on developing a HIPAA compliant upgrade to their existing system for CHCs.
-There is also speculation that WebMD's goal is to move CHCs (and other customers) to web-based software platforms - this will likely pose a problem for many current Medical Manager clients with limited access to high-speed Internet connectivity.
-The CHC experience with Medical Manager may reflect the larger challenges inherent in building relationships with vendors, including the impact of market and vendor volatility and the difficulty involved in procuring and managing vendors in areas where CHC staff traditionally have little expertise.
+There is also speculation that WebMD's goal is to move CHCs (and other customers) to web-based software platforms - this will likely pose a problem for many current Medical Manager may reflect the larger challenges inherent in building relationships with vendors, including the impact of market and vendor volatility and the difficulty involved in procuring and managing vendors in areas where CHC staff traditionally have little expertise.
 Assisting CHCs in the vendor procurement and relations process has been a priority of HRSA.
 Our environmental scan findings confirm the importance of expanding CHC capabilities in this area and, in subsequent phases of this study, we will investigate CHC-vendor relationships and produce recommendations to inform current federal policies and programs in this area.